 CH_BANDWIDTH shall be set to channels that were indicated by the RTS’s RXVECTOR CH_BANDWIDTH SIGNALING encoded value as defined in Table 30 and that CCA of the channels were idle for a duration of PIFS prior to the start of the RTS frame.

 CH_BANDWIDTH SIGNALING value shall be set to the encoded value of the set of channels indicated by the CH_BANDWIDTH parameter as defined in Table 30.

+In case DMG CTS is sent in a non-EDMG duplicate PPDU format in response to an RTS sent to establish a TXOP for the transmission of a SU MIMO PPDU, the TXVECTOR parameters shall be configured as follows:

+SCRAMBLER_INIT_SETTING shall be set to indicate CONTROL_TRAILER and the parameter CT_TYPE shall be set to CTS_DTS.

+CH_BANDWIDTH shall be set to channels that were indicated by the RTS’s RXVECTOR CH_BANDWIDTH value and that CCA of the channels were idle for a duration of PIFS prior to the start of the RTS frame.

 Otherwise: